 In determining specific contract terms with cooperative offenders, DPP staff aim to create achievable, realistic goals to improve public safety and allow offenders to make positive changes in their lives.
 The nature and seriousness of the offense, defendant risks and needs, as well as availability of community resources, are all factors considered when determining the length of the contract.
 Terms of the Contracts range in length from 9 to 36 months.
 The length of the contract is determined after the initial intake by the assigned counselor based on the above risk factors of each individual.

-Treatment, counseling, and educational program expenses are also the defendant’s responsibility and not included in DPP’s Program fee.
+There is no cost to participate in the Deferred Prosecution Program.
+However, treatment, counseling, and educational program expenses are the defendant’s responsibility.
 Some programs adjust rates to income levels and may accept payment in installments as long as the defendant has employment or other reliable income.

 A deferred prosecution contract may be terminated if the defendant fails to comply with contract requirements.
 Most Common examples of this is include: when a participant is terminated from treatment or other required programming before successful completion, arrested or charged with new illegal behavior proven to a level of probability, otherwise determined to be no longer appropriate due to increased risk factors, or providing false information or denying guilt for the original offense.